Dave-team/Knowledge-base/Business-Intelligence/Dataops.md

 - Usually done in Looker by selecting which parts of the code to keep - can also be done in Github by deleting the irrelevant code
 - Even if there are no merge conflicts, never merge a branch that has updated changes as you'll likely lose all the new changes you made.
 Instead, pull and merge and deal with conflicts as they pop up.

+### Looker and Github
+Looker has local branches.
+Deleting remote still shows up in local Looker.
+Anyone who interacted with the branch (i.e. checkout by switching to the branch in Looker) will also have the branch locally.
+To delete local, developers need to clean up their own branches in Looker.

+By default, we work on our own dev branch in Looker.
+This personal dev branch is read only to all other Looker users.
+Because dev branch is read only, we’d want to collaborate on different branches that are newly created for each project and based off master.
+This means that other Looker users can switch to the branch and review changes as well (e.g. compare your newly created branch against prod)

+When there is a dev branch and then we push to production, we first need to pull from production to reflect all changes that happened in prod.
+That pull happens in the remote branch when another developer does it.
+When I then go in my local Looker version of the branch,  I need to pull from remote as the remote reflects all changes.

 ### Git technical
 Copying and changing a repository locally:
 - Create a repo